computrade/SpringBootHATEOASOnAWSBeanstalk/README.md

 **AWS side:**

   *Elastic Beanstalk* was used to deploy a Java web applications based on Spring Boot.

+  *ACM - AWS Certificate Manager* was used to create a certificate.

   *RDS* was used to create mySQL DB for my application data persistency.